jasnell/fresno-node-js/README.md

 ## Schedule

-The following are the upcoming schedules.
+The following are the upcoming schedules through the end of 2015.

 ### 2015-06-15 6pm-8pm